OnboxTools

 Often interchangeable for height above sea level.
 Same conversion formulas.

-Flight level to meters?
+How do I convert flight level to meters?

-5,000 m in feet?
+What is 5,000 m in feet?

-≈ 16,404 ft.
+About 16,404 ft.

 Does this compute pressure altitude?